 Oops, joining a gym means spending more money.
 Hmmm.
 But gyms are brilliant at fulfilling two desires at once.
 (1) Persuade you that your commitment to health is real, and (2) Tempt you with low monthly payments to ease the financial pain of membership fees.

 What to watch: Of course you’ll feel better if you consider the impact of buying/spending choices before making them.
 Yet human nature being what it is, we often don’t do that, do we?
-We’ve got two actions you can take to change that now:
+We’ve got one little action you can take to change that now:

-(1) Here is small action now you can do AFTER the fact that will make you feel better.
+Here is small action now you can do AFTER all the hoopla will make you feel better.
 Recycle that Christmas Tree!
 Here is how, hot from The Rodale Press desk:

 6 Ways To Recycle Your Christmas Tree After The Holidays – The Rodale Press